kakekomu/typeorm-mtdb/README.md

 The CLI is available through the `mtdb` command.

-Every <target> in this document is `platform` or `tenant`.
+Every `<target>` in this document is `platform` or `tenant`.
 Specify the target on which you want to execute the action.

 ### `mtdb doctor <target>`

-Check current databse status in yaml format.

-Displays the execution status of the target's migrations.
+Displays the execution status of the target's migrations in yaml format.
 When executed for a tenant, it will be displayed along with the presence or absence of each schema.

 The results are displayed on standard output.